 Well, maybe the kids care.
 But for as much as they eat, they'll get over it.

-The perfect day-of candied sweet potatoes
+The perfect day-of candied yams

 Now, all that said, our family has shrunk significantly and we now cook for only 6 people including our two children.
 So.
 I don't make much of anything ahead anymore.
 It's simply easier to do the cooking once and on the morning of the holiday.